mattdibi/redox-keyboard/redox-w/README.md

   1. Solder the YJ-14015.
   2. Solder 1N4148 diodes.
   3. Solder slider switches.
-  4. Solder the battery holders.
+  4. Solder the battery holders. *Note*: Some solder is needed on the ground pad to contact properly with the battery.
+See [picture below]().
   5. Solder the programming headers.
 - Fit the PCBs inside their cases.
 - Add the switches to the plate.